diptiman-mohanta/Text-Normalization-for-Automatic-Speech-Recognition/README.md

 ### Error Analysis

-manually analyzed the errors made by English duplex system for TN.
+They havemanually analyzed the errors made by English duplex system for TN.
 Among 7551 test instances, our model makes mistakes in 124 cases(1.64%).
 However, 113 of the cases are acceptable errors, and only 11 cases(0.146%)are unrecoverable errors.
 Among the 11 unrecoverable errors, seven are related to URLs, three are related to numbers,and one is miscellaneous.

+---

+## Paper 3: RNN Approaches to Text Normalization: A challenge

+- Authors: Richard Sproat and Navdeep Jaitly
+- They done the experiment with RNN architectures on the GTN dataset, showing high overall accuracy but problematic errors, and suggest hybrids with finite-state transducers (FSTs) for mitigation.
+- This paper is foundational, as it released the GTN dataset (now widely used, e.g., in Thutmose Tagger and Duplex frameworks) and highlighted RNN limitations in TN/ITN, inspiring later tagging and hybrid approaches.

+### Exp 1: Text normalization using LSTMs